trimble-oss/dba-dash/README.md

 - Account to use for agent.
 Review the [security doc](Docs/Security.md) for required permissions.
 - [.NET Desktop Runtime 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is used by DBA Dash.
 You will be prompted to install the .NET runtime version 6 if it's not already installed.

+> **Note**
-Note: It's possible to run as a console app under your own user account for testing purposes.
+> It's possible to run as a console app under your own user account for testing purposes.

 ## Installation